mhelmetag/lime-project/README.md

 ![first_ride](.github/images/first_ride.jpg)

 The bike rides pretty well!
 The cadence sensor is a bit wonky.
-It can be a bit finicky when starting but once you have a good rhythm, it's fine.
+It can be a bit finicky when starting but works well once you have a good rhythm.
 I'm not sure why but it definitely has a little to do with the sensor and controller not being exactly compatible.
 The controller is for a 3-pin PAS but the sensor is 6-pin.
 I might try to fix that in the future.

 The battery isn't in the best shape.
-It probably has about 50% of it's original capacity.
+It probably has about 50% of its original capacity.
 When I was testing out some of the cells, they seemed to be about 50%.
-For now, it's fine.
 I get about 25 miles of range for a few hours of charging.
 That's plenty for me.

 ## NFC Lock